 The Chicago gangs of the West Side date back to the 1950s and 1960s.
 Gangs were originally created for the needed of protection from other races as the newly arrived African Americans were constantly abused and mistreated, and would later be involved in politics and efforts to better the community.

 One of the largest gangs in the country are the Vice Lords.
 Beginning in the North Lawndale neighborhood as the 14th Street Clovers, a Chicago hood that became known as Holy City, the Vice Lords would later emerge and breakoff into multiple factions, like the Conservative Vice Lords, Traveling Vice Lords, Mafia Insane Vice Lords, and the Unknown Vice Lords.

 Outside of Vice Lords, there are Gangster Disciples, mainly in the K-Town section, Black Souls, New Breeds, and Four Corner Hustlers.
-Other West Side Chicago hoods include K-Town, The Village or the ABLA Homes, or Austin’s L-Town, Wicked Town and North Avenue, along with former housing projects like the Horner Homes or the Rockwell Gardens.
+Other West Side Chicago hoods include K-Town, The Village or the ABLA Homes, or Austin’s L-Town (Lawler and Thomas), Wicked Town and North Avenue, along with former housing projects like the Horner Homes or the Rockwell Gardens.

 Currently, the West Side’s urban areas of the Chicago ghetto, like North Lawndale and communities around Madison have become less populated with large portions being plagued with abandoned and vacant properties as the Austin neighborhood holds a bulk of Chicago’s West Side black population.

 When it comes to the streets within the North Side Chicago ghetto, outside of one of the country’s most notorious former neighborhoods, Cabrini Green, much is not known about the North Side.